Yiling-Huo/chomsky-simulator/README.md

 Known issues:
 - Some of the words in the corpus are POS-ambiguous.
 Game might say ungrammatical when the selected option can work with the sentence as another POS than the game thinks.
-- Game currently uses a block list method to determine whether a POS is grammatical or not at each step.
-The block list might not be able to block all possible continuations and some POSs may be considered ungrammatical when it's not.

 *For forkers: assets is missing images and sounds because of copyright issues, as well as the gensim pre-trained word2vec model because of size and copyright issues.
 Get a model from gensim in the .txt format [here](https://github.com/piskvorky/gensim-data) and put it in assets.*